PetroIvaniuk/llms-tools/README.md

 - [StudioGPT](https://www.latentlabs.art/) - a tool for reimagining an existing image

 ## Computer Vision
+- [FACET (FAirness in Computer Vision EvaluaTion)](https://ai.meta.com/blog/dinov2-facet-computer-vision-fairness-evaluation) - a new comprehensive benchmark for evaluating the fairness of computer vision models across classification, detection, instance segmentation, and visual grounding tasks
 - [Tracking Anything in High Quality](https://github.com/jiawen-zhu/HQTrack) - a framework for high performance video object tracking and segmentation
 - [DreamSim: Learning New Dimensions of Human Visual Similarity using Synthetic Data](https://dreamsim-nights.github.io/) -  a new benchmark of synthetic image triplets that span a wide range of mid-level variations, labeled with human similarity judgments
 - [CoTracker](https://co-tracker.github.io/) - an architecture that jointly tracks multiple points throughout an entire video, by MetaAI